What Can You Do with an Engineering Degree?

 Advancing technology and construction expansion are two key areas that set the stage for a positive career outlook in the field of engineering.
 Whether you are interested in working with government agencies, corporations, or consulting with individual clients, skilled engineers are nearly always in high demand!

 The U.S. Bureau of Labor Statistics is an excellent resource for looking at the specific career outlook for each sub-field of engineering.
-For example, they predict that civil engineering will grow 8% from 2014 to 2024, while biomedical engineering occupations are expected to jump 23% during that time frame!
+For example, they predict that civil engineering will grow 3% from 2019 to 2029.
 These predictions represent above average growth which is excellent news for students majoring in engineering.

 If you have a technical mind and enjoy challenging work environments, the field of engineering is a respected choice for a rewarding career.
 Advancements within our society continue to support the growth of several engineering sub-fields, and the above average salaries are an added bonus for students willing to put in the commitment required to earn a degree in a specialized engineering concentration.